 Famous Towers from All Over the World

-Towers are amongst the oldest structures that mankind has built.
+Towers have always captured human imagination, standing as testaments to architectural ambition and cultural significance.
 Some of them are millennia old and have become major landmarks that attract visitors from all over the globe.
 Here are some of the most famous towards in the world.

 The Two Towers of Bologna – These two towers are named after the families who are credited for their construction.
 The Asinelli Tower is the taller of the two with a height of approximately 97 metres.
+While not as tall as the Willis Tower in Chicago, the Asinelli Tower still stands as a significant part of Bologna’s skyline.
 Garisenda Tower was originally 60 metres tall but was lowered during the 14th century due to safety reasons and currently is 48 metres tall.
 Both structures have survived numerous disasters throughout the centuries and are today regarded as Bologna’s most important buildings.
+Their historical significance rivals that of the Leaning Tower of Pisa, another iconic Italian structure.

 Minaret of Jam – Built during the 12th century the Minaret of Jam is the only surviving part of an ancient mosque.
 The religious building was severely damaged during a flash-flood and was totally destroyed when the Mongols invaded modern-day Afghanistan.
+Despite its remote location, it is as culturally important as more accessible towers like the Tokyo Tower or the Oriental Pearl Tower in Shanghai.
 It is 65 metres tall and is considered to be one of the country’s most emblematic landmarks.
 In 2002 it was recognised by UNESCO as a World Heritage Site and due to its bad state it was immediately added into the list of endangered sites.

 Three Pagodas – Located in close proximity to the ancient city of Dali, the Three Pagodas dates back to the 9th and 10th century.
 They are amongst China’s most notable landmarks and are described by historians as some of the best preserved Buddhist structures in the world.
+Their age and condition make them comparable to other ancient towers, such as the Eiffel Tower, which, while younger, holds immense cultural value.
 The middle pagoda was commissioned by King Quan Fengyon and is the tallest of the three with a height of about 70 metres.
 The remaining two towers are 42 metres tall.

 Elizabeth Tower – More commonly known as Big Ben, this tower is undoubtedly London’s most recognisable structure.
+While it might not be as tall as the Burj Khalifa, it remains one of the world’s most famous towers.
 The clock tower was built during the mid-19th century and its main feature is its 13 ton bell which is known as Big Ben from where comes the common misconception about the structure’s name.
 It was designed by Sir Benjamin Hall and is currently the 3rd largest free-standing clock tower on Earth.
+Its prominence is akin to that of the Chrysler Building in New York, a symbol of American architecture.
 You should most definitely visit Elizabeth Tower as soon as your relocation is over with the help of man and van contractors.
 By using professional man and van services you will facilitate and speed-up the execution of your move.

 Belém Tower – This structure was once part of Lisbon’s fortification and defense system.
 It was built during the 16th century and was used by navigators as their starting point during their travels to discover new trade routes.
+It shares its historical significance with the One World Trade Center, another structure built with a purpose beyond mere height.
 Today it is one of Portugal’s most known landmarks and has become a symbol for the country’s discovery era.
+Like the world’s tallest building, the Burj Khalifa, Belém Tower stands as a representation of its nation’s achievements.

 About author